-- 11.3.1 The Town of Exeter is responsible for and committed to the provision of public capital facilities and services at standards determined by the Town to be necessary to support development in a manner which protects and promotes the public health, safety and welfare; - 11.3.2 An impact fee ordinance for public capital facilities is consistent with the goals and objectives of the Master Plan and the Capital Improvements Program of the Town of Exeter; - 11.3.3 New development in Exeter will create the need for the construction, equipment, or expansion of public facilities in order to provide adequate public capital facilities for its residents and businesses. - 11.3.4 Impact fees may be used to assess an equitable share of the growth-related cost of the capacity of public capital facilities resulting from the new development in proportion to the facility demands created by that development; - 11.3.5 Impact fees assessed pursuant to this Ordinance will not exceed the cost of: - A. Providing additional expanded public capital facilities necessitated by new development in Exeter; and/or
+- The Town of Exeter is responsible for and committed to the provision of public capital facilities and services at standards determined by the Town to support development in a manner which protects and promotes the public health, safety and welfare; - An impact fee ordinance for public capital facilities is consistent with the goals and objectives of the Master Plan and the Capital Improvements Program of the Town of Exeter; - 11.3.3 New development in Exeter will create the need for the construction, equipment, or expansion of public facilities in order to provide adequate public capital facilities for its residents and businesses. - 11.3.4 Impact fees may be used to assess an equitable share of the cost of public capital facilities in proportion to the facility demands of new development; - 11.3.5 Impact fees assessed pursuant to this Ordinance will not exceed the cost of: - A. Providing new, expanded or improved capital facilities to accommodate new development in Exeter; and/or